RB-FIDES/training-courses/FILES_DESCRIBER.md

  - used as a container for translation instructions
  - can be useful for translators (English only)

+#### - `TRANSLATION_GUIDE_UA.md`: Contains guide fortranslation
+ - used to provide instructions for  translation
+ - used as a container for translation instructions
+ - can be useful for translators (ENGLISH AND UKRAINIAN)

 #### - `PROJECT_ORGANIZATION.md` : Describes the infrustructre of project (ENGLISH ONLY)